Start9Labs/documentation/site/source/developer-docs/specification/js-procedure.rst

 Effects: https://start9.com/procedure/types.0.3.1.d.ts From this file the effects are passed to the js procedures to allow the js/ts to read/write to files and make some logging.

-Why

 The reason to use this is that when one would like to have a procedure, one has to have a docker file or a js function in the ``embassy.js``.
 The js runs faster than the docker since we don't have to wait for a docker instance to be spun up.

-Where
+And one doesn't have to learn the magic implicit rules in the compat image of docker, nor figure out how to create the dockerfile and how to run the docker image with magic configs that are not in our specs.

 The location of the procedures will exists at scripts/embassy.js of where we are packing from.